giantswarm/docs/src/content/reference/web-interface/app-platform.md

 ---
-title: The Giant Swarm App Catalog in The Web Interface
+title: The Giant Swarm App Platform in The Web Interface
-description: What the Giant Swarm App Catalog looks like on our Web Interface and how to use it.
+description: What the Giant Swarm App Platform looks like on our Web Interface and how to use it.
 date: 2020-04-22
 last-review-date: 2020-04-22
 layout: subsection